warnerm06/Final_Project_Img_Analysis/overview.md

 Pros to this is that it will be our own dataset.
 We will spend time collecting data as well as time training our model.

 ### Option 3: Build our own dataset and model without following a tutorial.
 This would be the hardest option but doable.
 This opens up endless possibilities.
+Or find a new tutorial.

 ## User Interface
 The website that faces the client.
 THis would include the HTML, CSS and Javascript to build the website.